-- Logos beach – Pebbled, family friendly, located 7 km north of Gaios you will find Logos.
+- Logos beach – Pebbled, family friendly, located 7 km north of Gaios.
 It is a cluster of flower-decked houses on the north east coast overlooking a small fishing harbour.
 There are several mini-markets and a bakery, a couple of bars and a traditional coffeeshop.
-Just south of Logos is an attractive shingle beach at Levericho.
-This makes Logos a very busy site.

 - Marmari beach – Pebbled, family friendly, located 5 km north of Gaios.
 It is set in a bay with shade from the olive trees that grow down to the shore.
 There are small coves in the area of which many can only be reached by boat.

 - Kipiadi beach – Pebbled secluded, located 4 km north of Gaios.
 Accessible by boat and dirt road.